Roasted Garlic Chicken

 - 1 (3-4 pound) whole roasting chicken

-1 Prepare the brine by combining garlic, water, salt, pepper and olive oil in a blender.
+1 Make the brine: Prepare the brine by combining garlic, water, salt, pepper and olive oil in a blender.
 Squeeze the juice from the lemon wedges into the brine, blend.
 Stir in the bay leaves.

-3 Preheat the oven to 375°F. Remove the chicken from the brine.
+3 Roast the chicken: Preheat the oven to 375°F. Remove the chicken from the brine.
 Pat dry with paper towels.
 Sprinkle salt and pepper all over the chicken.

 Place the chicken on a rack, in a roasting pan, breast side up.
 Roast for about an hour, until the juices run clear from the thigh when pierced with a fork.
 (Thigh meat should have an internal temperature of 160°F before removing from oven.)